List of Rick and Morty characters: Space Beth

-Space Beth (voiced by Sarah Chalke) is another version of Beth presented as either the real Beth Smith, having elected to go to space and leave a clone on Earth in "The ABC's of Beth", or a clone herself, whom Rick sent to space after the real Beth elected to remain on Earth, with the status of which Beth is a clone and which is real remaining ambiguous throughout the series, on the character's official introduction in "Star Mort Rickturn of the Jerri".
+Space Beth Sanchez (voiced by Sarah Chalke) is another version of Beth presented as either the real Beth Smith, having elected to go to space and leave a clone on Earth in "The ABC's of Beth", or a clone herself, whom Rick sent to space after the real Beth elected to remain on Earth, with the status of which Beth is a clone and which is real remaining ambiguous throughout the series, on the character's official introduction in "Star Mort Rickturn of the Jerri".
 Regardless, "Space Beth" (known as "Space Mom" to Morty and Summer) is depicted as fighting a new and improved version of the Galactic Federation, having usurped Rick as the "Most Wanted" in the galaxy.
 However, Rick erased his memory so that he does not remember which Beth is the original and which is the clone, which results in both Beths not caring about the truth or about Rick.
-The character description for Space Beth in the Pocket Mortys update that accompanied "Star Mort Rickturn of the Jerri" initially identifies her as "Clone Beth", despite the episode itself not confirming whether or not she is the clone, with a subsequent update rebranding her "Clone Beth?" with a question mark.
-After appearing in single episodes in the fourth and fifth seasons, and a short film, Space Beth is upgraded to main cast member in the sixth season of the series, consequentially appearing in every episode of the season (and its opening credits) featuring Beth except "Night Family".
-In "Bethic Twinstinct", she and Beth both drink Venusian wine which Space Beth brought back from Venus, which causes them to develop sexual interest with each other, culminating in the duo having a threesome with Jerry.
-Rick later places the wine in a secret compartment, and destroys the remote.
+The episode "Hot Rick" reveals that Space Beth has a metal skull and a robotic spine that can be fixed as seen when Rick found that Beth snapped the neck of Space Beth and revived her by fixing her up.